Terry Leach: Route to the majors

 Leach played college ball at Auburn University, and was originally drafted by the Boston Red Sox in January 1976, but the pick was voided.
-At which point, he signed with the unaffiliated Baton Rouge Cougars of the Gulf States League.
+He then signed with the unaffiliated Baton Rouge Cougars of the Gulf States League.
 With the Cougars, he was 2–0 with a 6.16 earned run average in five games.
 A year later, he signed with the Atlanta Braves as an undrafted free agent.

 With the Greenwood Braves, Leach went 3–2 with a far more respectable 2.55 ERA in 1977.
 Leach went 19–23 as a minor leaguer in the Braves' farm system when he was released by the Braves July 23, 1980.
 On July 27, he signed as a Free Agent with the New York Mets.

-After a season and a half in the minors with the Mets organization, he made his major league debut at Wrigley Field on August 12, 1981.
+After a season and a half in the minors with the Mets organization, he made his major-league debut at Wrigley Field on August 12, 1981.
 With the Mets leading 4–2 over the Chicago Cubs, Leach surrendered a two-run home run to Mike Lum, tying the game.
 The Mets, however, came back to win the game in extra innings, 7–4.

 Leach made only one start with the Mets in 1982; it was, however, one of the greatest pitching performances in franchise history.
 Rick Ownbey was scheduled to start on October 1, the second to last day of the season.
 A blister on his throwing hand forced Mets manager George Bamberger to start Leach in his place.
 Leach ended up tossing a ten inning one-hitter against the Philadelphia Phillies; the only hit being a fifth inning triple by Luis Aguayo.

-Despite ending the season on a high note, Leach spent all of 1983 in the minors.
+Despite ending the 1982 season on a high note, Leach spent all of 1983 in the minors.
 At the end of the season, he was dealt to the Chicago Cubs for two minor leaguers.
-At the start of the 1984 season, he was dealt back to the Atlanta Braves for fellow minor league journeyman pitcher Ron Meridith.
+At the start of the 1984 season, he was dealt back to the Atlanta Braves for fellow minor-league journeyman pitcher Ron Meridith.
 A month later, he was released; the following day, the Mets re-signed him.